Sager Creek

-Sager Creek is a 13.4 mi creek which runs through downtown Siloam Springs, Arkansas, in the United States.
-It is a tributary of Flint Creek, which flows to the Illinois River, which in turn flows to the Arkansas River and thus is part of the Mississippi River watershed.
-Sager Creek is named after the man largely thought to be the founder of Siloam Springs, Simon Sager.
+Sager Creek is a 13.4 mi creek that runs through downtown Siloam Springs, Arkansas, in the United States.
+It is a tributary of Flint Creek that flows to the Illinois River, which in turn flows to the Arkansas River and thus is part of the Mississippi River watershed.
+Sager Creek is named after Simon Sager, who is largely thought to be the founder of Siloam Springs.

 History

 Simon Sager and family came from Lippe, Germany and landed in Baltimore, MD.
 They went first to a German community near St. Louis.
 They then moved to Westport, MO, just south of present-day Kansas City.
 From there they came down to Sager Creek.
 Simon Sager was the family patriarch and settled near Sager Creek, which was also known as Spring Creek according to Sanborn Fire Maps as late as 1897.
 The community is known as Hico.
 They later moved to near the present site of the Siloam Springs Municipal Golf Course on Box Springs where the Sager Cabin lay where Simon was killed.
 That cabin was abandoned but remained until late in the 20th Century.
 The original cabin lay on John Brown University campus and has been restored.
 Simon Sager was killed during the Civil War when Pin Indians (pro-North Cherokee) came to his cabin.
 Some of the Sager children were in the Confederate Army.

 Siloam Springs was known as Hico until after the Civil War.
 It was originally platted as Siloam City but quickly became known as Siloam Springs.

 Siloam Springs was a health resort in the early 1900s with a number of healing waters; Downtown Springs, Indian Healing Springs and a few others.
 The present-day town is reminiscent of its Victorian heritage.
 The original Sager Cabin is on the grounds of John Brown University in Siloam Springs.